SKGleba/psp2etoi/CONFIGURATION.md

 The input configuration is parsed line by line
  - expected line structure is `TAG=DATA`
  - empty lines are ignored
- - comments start with `#`, everything after that character is ignored
+ - comments start with `#`.
+Everything after that character is ignored
    - eg `# The configuration below writes TAG which is ...`
    - eg `TAG=DATA # set TAG which allows you...`
 <br>